chem454/chem454.github.io/docs/programming/arduino/01-getting-started.md

 1. Save your final in the default Arduino format (.ino).
 This is for your future reference.

     <div class="warning">
     Remember that VCAT does not save your work in between sessions!
-You must save it to your Vault storage or it will be gone when you log back in.
+You must save it to your Vault storage or Xenon or it will be gone when you log back in.
     </div>

 1. In Arduino, go to Edit > Copy as HTML.
 This copies the code in a format you  can input into Canvas.